BrunoScaglione/Real-Case-Partial-Differential-Equations-Numerical-Analysis/README.md

 <h1 align="center">
-Numerical Analysis of the impact of strong winds on roof of a WareHouse
+Numerical Analysis of the impact of strong winds on the roof of a WareHouse
 </h1>

 <p align="center">